qwiz1/toy-robot-simulator/README.md

 Toy Robot Simulator

 ## installation
+You can run <npm start> and game will start
+  Or

-1. Install globally by running npm install -g or just run npm start and game will start.
+1. Install globally by running <npm install -g>.
-2. Execute the command start-toy-game in console
+2. Execute the command <start-toy-game> in console
 3. Let's Play.

 (Assuming node.js is already installed)